 The most important application of thermochemical recycling is plastics for the food industry.
 Because thermochemical recycling produces monomers and building blocks, and thus returns to the beginning of the production process, these plastics must have the same composition as the ‘virgin plastics’ made of fossil raw materials.
 TNO is developing technologies to make this possible, with the benefit of reducing the amount of fossil raw materials needed in the production process.
 However, continued use of the existing, tried-and-tested crackers and infrastructure presents a challenge.

 In the public-private partnership Brightsite, we also build industrial demos at a laboratory and pilot scale in order to help companies to achieve their sustainability and safety objectives.
 One of the developments is the MILENA process whereby various streams of biomass and plastic waste can be converted into building blocks for industry.

-The research is based on the technologies that TNO has developed over the past two to three decades for the processing of biomass in Petten (ECN part of TNO, the Energy business unit).
+The research is based on the technologies that TNO has developed over the past two to three decades for the processing of biomass in Petten (the Energy Transition business unit).
 Using the valuable experience gained there, we are now optimising the technologies for plastics, household waste and mixed flows.
 In addition, we have a good overview of other technologies that can possibly be used for this purpose.